Eastertime in France

 Joyeuses Pâques!

-Easter is a holiday that is celebrated just as enthusiastically in France as it is in America, although traditions do differ.
-One of the best French Easter traditions is that of the Cloche Volant, or flying bell.
-On Holy Thursday, all the church bells in France are silenced.
-As legend has it, the bells fly to Rome to see the Pope.
+Easter is a holiday that is celebrated just as enthusiastically in France as it is in America or the UK, although traditions do differ.
+One of the best French Easter traditions is that of the cloche volantes, or flying bells.
+On Holy Friday, all the church bells in France are silenced.
+As legend has it, the bells fly to Rome to be blessed by the Pope.
 On Easter morning, it is said that the bells return from Rome just in time to ring out and joyously declare that Jesus has risen again.
+And on their way back, as they fly above the country, they drop chocolate treats -usually eggs – for children to hunt, basket in hand, around the garden in the morning.

-Much like the American Easter Bunny, the main symbol of the Easter season in France is the fish.
-[The Poisson d’Avril, or April Fish, is another fun tradition, though unrelated.
-For an April Fool’s Day joke, children play at sticking as many paper fish onto the backs of ignorant adults as possible, and then run away screaming “Poisson d’Avril!”]
+Much like the Easter Bunny, the main symbol of the Easter season in France is the fish.
 Chocolate fish start swimming into stores as early as a month prior to Easter, joined by chocolate hens, winged bells, and a beautiful variety of friandises.
-The first chocolate eggs were made in France and Germany in the nineteenth century, and the venerable tradition happily continues today.
+The first chocolate eggs were made in France and Germany in the 19th century, and the venerable tradition happily continues today.

 Share to: Facebook Twitter LinkedIn Email